alvarogarcia7/blog_source/content/blog/draft_why-the-order-of-refactors-matters.md

 > a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior

+therefore, I'm not so sure if the graph has cycles or not.
+If it doesn't have cycles, as it originates from the sourcecode in one point in time, it is guaranteed to be a tree, as all nodes are connected (originating from the source)

 ----